 These are some of the more severe causes of diarrhea that might require medication.
 Still, diarrhea could also be caused by small household dangers that you might be overlooking, for example:

 - Plants – many plants with bulbs are dangerous to cats

 - Household chemicals – laundry detergent, cleaners, soaps

 - New water bowls, food bowls, or toys

 - Algae buildup in water bowls

 - Changes in cat litter

-Determining the cause of your cat’s diarrhea is half the battle treating it.
-Always consult a vet first when dealing with cat diarrhea, but be ready to do some detective work of your own in case the cause is in your home.
+Determining the cause of your cat’s diarrhea is half the battle of treating it.
+Always consult a vet first when dealing with cat diarrhea, but be ready to do some detective work in case the cause is in your home.

 What to Do When Your Cat Has Diarrhea